WorkingCodePod/workingcode/src/episodes/041-the-third-age-of-javascript-with-sean-swyx-wang.md

 ---
-title: "041: The Third Age of JavaScript, with Sean @Swyx Wang"
+title: "041: The Third Age of JavaScript, with Sean @swyx Wang"
 description: "TBD"
 date: 2021-09-22
 ---